 Capture shadow puppets by tracing them and turning them into stick puppets.

 Create a light and shadow wall in your classroom by dimming the light sources.
 Use flashlights or other projectors to cast light on an open wall or chalk board.

-Work with a partner to trace each other's hand shadows onto oak tag or posterboard with Crayola® Washable Markers.
+Organize students to work with a partner to trace each other's hand shadows onto oak tag or posterboard with Crayola® Washable Markers.

-To experiment with light and shadows, predict and then test how varying the distance between the puppet and light source changes its shadow.
+To experiment with light and shadows, students predict and then test how varying the distance between the puppet and light source changes its shadow.
 Experiment with various light and puppet positions.
 Record effects on the shadows.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho